-We offer two ways to intern.
 Internships are a minimum of 12 weeks and can progress up to 2 years.
-Below is our Animal Care Intern Program and this is the link to our Outreach Intern Program.
+Below is our Animal Care Intern Program.

-The Big Cat Rescue intern program consists of two distinct departments, Keepers and Partners, with diverse skill levels and responsibilities.
+The Big Cat Rescue intern program consists of 5 levels.
 These levels are designed to enhance intern strengths and meet the varied needs of the sanctuary.
-Unless otherwise specified, interns will work in both departments.
-Interns begin in Partner training to learn tour guiding and guest relations, to better familiarize themselves with the mission of the sanctuary and the daily operations, and then advance into the Keeper training to learn animal husbandry.
+Interns begin as level 1’s in training to learn basic maintenance and diet prep to better familiarize themselves with the mission of the sanctuary and the daily operations, and then advance into the Keeper training to learn animal husbandry.
 Much of the initial training consists of the basic knowledge needed to be a valued intern.
-As a trainee advances through the program the he or she will learn specific skills pertaining to a particular department.
+As a trainee advances through the program he or she will learn specific skills pertaining to a particular department.
 Big Cat Rescue can only accommodate a limited number of interns at any given time.
-Applications for internships are accepted year round.
+Applications for internships are accepted year-round.
 It is recommended that you apply no later than three months prior to your desired start date, but applications will be accepted anytime.
 We accept interns from all over the world and do not have set start dates.
 Start dates will be determined by the availability of the applicant and the needs of the sanctuary.

-The following criteria must be met to maintain Big Cat Rescue’s safety standards; 18 years old and possess a valid driver’s license or photo I.D., capable of walking and standing for extended periods of time, capable of lifting and carrying at least 50 lbs., possess vision and hearing at adequate levels, good health and endurance for working outdoors in all types of weather, fluent in English both written and verbal, complete disclosure of any prescription drugs, allergies and physical limitations, and able to financially support themselves for the duration of the internship.
-Interns must obtain a tetanus vaccination, at their own expense, that will be good for the duration of the internship, prior to participating in the internship program and must submit proof of vaccination.
+The following criteria must be met to maintain Big Cat Rescue’s safety standards; 18 years old and possess a valid driver’s license or photo I.D., capable of walking and standing for extended periods of time, capable of lifting and carrying at least 50 lbs., possess vision and hearing at adequate levels, good health and endurance for working outdoors in all types of weather, fluent in English both written and verbal, complete disclosure of any prescription drugs, allergies and physical limitations, fully vaccinated against COVID-19, and able to financially support themselves for the duration of the internship.
+Interns must obtain a tetanus vaccination, at their own expense, that will be good for the duration of the internship, prior to participating in the internship program and must submit proof of both vaccinations.
 Interns that become pregnant during their internship must disclose this information to the Volunteer Committee immediately.
-They will be assigned duties within the Partner department and must refrain from having contact with the animal areas and raw meat as well as from heavy lifting or strenuous activities.
+They will be assigned admin duties and must refrain from having contact with the animal areas and raw meat as well as from heavy lifting or strenuous activities.

 FEES & DEPOSITS

-Big Cat Rescue provides free intern housing for up to 15 interns.
-All interns have their own private bedrooms, access to local phone lines, wireless internet, access to a shared computer and shared bathroom, kitchen and T.V. areas.
-Intern housing is stocked with linens, towels, pots, pans, dishes, etc., cleaning supplies, laundry soap and dryer sheets.
+Big Cat Rescue provides free intern housing for up to 10 interns.
+All interns have their own private bedrooms, access to wireless internet, a shared computer, and a shared bathroom, kitchen, and T.V. areas.
+Intern housing is stocked with linens, towels, pots, pans, dishes, etc., cleaning supplies, laundry soap, and dryer sheets.

-All interns are responsible for the cost of their own transportation, and long distance phone calls.
+All interns are responsible for the cost of their own transportation.
 Interns are allowed one vehicle for personal transportation and must be parked in approved intern parking area.
-Interns with vehicles must assist interns without transportation with grocery store trips and staff with picking up and dropping off interns at the airport.
+Interns with vehicles must assist interns without transportation with grocery store trips.
 Interns that do not have transportation are encouraged to give a reasonable amount of money to the driver for fuel.

-Interns must complete 600 hours of service during the 12 week internship.
-This is equivalent to working 50+ hours per week.
-The day typically begins between 7:30 – 8:00 AM and ends between 7:30 – 8:00 PM.
-There will be morning briefings just before the days’ work begins.
-If there is not a meeting there will be a posted message that must be read before heading out for the days’ work.
-Interns receive a minimum of one full day off per week.
+Interns must complete 600 hours of service during the internship.
+This is equivalent to working 50 hours per week.
+The day typically begins between 7- 7:30 AM and ends between 5:30 – 6:00 PM.
+There will be morning briefings just before the day’s work begins.
+Interns receive 2 full days off per week.
+10-Week internships allow for one day off per week.
 Interns are required to work on Holidays.
 However, this is a guideline only and interns may be required to work more or less hours as needed by the sanctuary.
-Lunch break times may vary according to the days’ activities.
-Scheduling is handled by the Operations Manager and requests for specific days off or switching days should be submitted in writing well in advance to the requested dates to ensure that scheduling can be worked out.
+Lunch break times may vary according to the day’s activities.
+Scheduling is handled by the Operations Manager and requests for specific days off or switching days should be submitted in writing well in advance of the requested dates to ensure that scheduling can be worked out.
 The Operations Manager will evaluate these requests on a case-by-case basis.
 Tardiness or unscheduled absences will not be tolerated.
-Part time jobs or classes are not permitted for the duration of the internship.
+Part-time jobs or classes are not permitted for the duration of the internship.

 See photos of our hard working Interns in action.

 Our animals are in natural habitats, with limited human contact, thus our routine veterinary care consists of monthly parasite preventatives and vaccinations.
-Interns that are Certified in Small Cat Feeding may have the opportunity to assist with the preparation of diets containing monthly and quarterly de-wormer.
-Flea prevention treatments, vaccinations, and all other non-routine veterinary care procedures are performed by the veterinarian and the staff.
-Opportunities to observe non-routine veterinary procedures are infrequent are not guaranteed.
-Observation opportunities are decided on a case by case basis and decisions are based on the following criteria; risk and safety of humans and animals, space available at the site of the procedure, intern’s behavior and work ethic, and the personality of the animal.
+Level 2+ Interns that are Certified in Small Cat Feeding may have the opportunity to assist with the administration of diets containing monthly and quarterly de-wormer & flea prevention.
+Vaccinations and all other non-routine veterinary care procedures are performed by the veterinarian and the staff.
+Opportunities to observe non-routine veterinary procedures are infrequent and are not guaranteed.
+Observation opportunities are decided on a case-by-case basis and decisions are based on the following criteria; risk and safety of humans and animals, space available at the site of the procedure, intern’s behavior and work ethic, and the personality of the animal.
 Interns pursuing a career in the veterinary field may receive priority but this is not guaranteed.

 LEVEL 1 INTERNSHIP

-Level 1 Keeper Trainee: A Level 1 Intern may become a Keeper Trainee only after performing Partner Trainee duties for an initial period of time to be determined by the Operations Manager.
-Keeper Trainees are considered a probationary level.
+Level 1 Keeper Trainee: A Level 1 Intern becomes a Keeper only after performing Trainee duties for an initial period of time to be determined by the Operations Manager.
 An intern serving at this level will work under the direct supervision of a ranking intern or volunteer.
-Keeper Trainee duties may include feeding and care of live prey rats, sorting produce, cleaning small cat enclosures (Geoffrey Cats to Siberian Lynx), assisting animal feeders, guest sign in, serving as a tour back up, guiding day tours and kid’s tours, gift shop assistant, data entry, housekeeping, landscaping, domestic cat care, daily chores, perimeter checks, and miscellaneous projects.
+Trainee duties may include feeding and care of live prey rats, serving as a tour backup, data entry, diet prep, housekeeping, landscaping, domestic cat care, daily chores, perimeter checks, and miscellaneous projects.